Are you an adviser? Go to Unbiased Pro

 by Unbiased Team

 If you're considering an annuity, it's worth understanding what it is and who the best UK providers currently are.
-We reveal what you need to know.
+We reveal what you need to know, along with the best rates currently available.

 An annuity offers you a fixed income for life or a set period.
 The annuity rate determines the amount of retirement income you will get in return for your pension savings.